 Selecting Email Settings

-Users can have e-mail notifications sent when agreements change status, or require action.
+Users can have e-mail notifications sent when give-up agreements change status, or require action.
 User notifications are managed through the "Email Settings" tab, as detailed in the following article.
 If the user does not intend to receive any system notifications, no email settings are required.
-Please see the following linked article for more details. https://support.fia-tech.com/hc/en-us/articles/115004597213-Managing-User-Notifications-in-Docs
+Please see the following linked article for more details.
+Managing User Notifications in Docs

 - After permissions and email settings have been chosen, select Save.
 The user account will now be created and the user will receive a verification email from email@example.com.

-- If the user is already in the system but not associated with your firm please reach out to FIA Tech (Docs.Support@fia-tech.com) for assistance.
+- If the user is already in the system but not associated to the Docs application, an error will appear.
+Please reach out to FIA Tech (Docs.Support@fia-tech.com) for assistance.